vishnuchebol/AI_exam_corrector/README.md

 # AI Exam Corrector

 An AI-powered automated grading system that uses Google's Gemini API to evaluate student answer sheets against a solution key.
 It supports both text-based and image-based (handwritten) submissions.
+It has not been deployed yet.

 ## Features